Links on Android Authority may earn us a commission. Learn more.

 The band mount is the same on both watches, and you can happily interchange Versa 3, Versa 4, Sense, and Sense 2 straps as you like.
 It’s great for those considering the upgrade to one of the newer watches, but it probably won’t be appreciated by collectors of classic watch straps.

 Despite the commonalities between the two Versas, there are some significant improvements on the Versa 4.
-While Versa 3 dropped the physical button in favor of a divisive capacitive groove, the Versa 4 reintroduces the button and places it higher up on the watch’s body for easier access.
+While the Versa 3 dropped the physical button in favor of a divisive capacitive groove, the Versa 4 reintroduces the button.
+You’ll also find the Versa 4’s button higher up on the body, which makes it much easier to locate and press.
 Its body is thinner and lighter than the Versa 3, with a lowered center of gravity.
-Fitbit claims this redesign makes for a more comfortable daily fit, and we agree.
+Fitbit claims this redesign makes for a more comfortable daily fit, and we thoroughly agree after wearing it for a few weeks.
 This is by far the Versa 4’s best quality.

 Features

-The Versa 3 was the most significant generational upgrade we’ve seen in the Versa series yet.
-It brought a larger 1.58-inch AMOLED screen, built-in GPS, a speaker with Bluetooth call and Assistant support, and an upgraded heart rate sensor.
-This combination, held together by a refreshed Fitbit OS, made for one of the best smartwatches an Android user could get.
+The Versa 3 was the most significant generational upgrade we’ve seen in the Versa series.
+It features a larger 1.58-inch AMOLED screen, built-in GPS, a speaker with Bluetooth call and Assistant support, and an upgraded heart rate sensor.
+This combination, held together by a refreshed Fitbit OS, makes the Versa 3 one of our favorite and best smartwatches you can buy.
 Although the Versa 4 retains all these features and gets upgraded internals to boot, the biggest apparent changes are on the software front.

-The new model further improves Fitbit OS, with Wear OS-influenced “glanceable” tiles.
+The new model brings some nice aesthetic changes to Fitbit OS, with Wear OS-influenced “glanceable” tiles.
 These can be customized to better equip users with the information they need most.
-Google’s touch can be found in service support, too.
-Fitbit promises that Google Maps and Google Wallet are coming to the Versa 4 after launch, sometime before the end of 2022.
-It’s unlikely that the Versa 3 will receive any of these software perks.
+Although Fitbit promises that Google Maps and Google Wallet are coming to the Versa 4, we haven’t seen either grace the platform.
+Both features are a big miss, too.
+Despite Google’s slow progress with the Versa 4 on this front, it’s unlikely that the Versa 3 will receive any of these software perks.

-Navigating the new version of Fitbit OS is easy as pie.
+We found that navigating the new version of Fitbit OS is easy as pie.
 Thanks to the sleeker UI and the return of the physical button, it’s much easier to jump around the Versa 4’s various screens and features.
 Going hand-in-hand with the sprightlier UI is an improved chipset.
-Performance of the Versa 4 is a lot slicker than its predecessor.
-Apps open quickly, while scrolling is much smoother.
+MY colleague Kaitlyn Cimino found that the Versa 4 jumps between menus and apps much faster than its predecessor.
+Scrolling performance is smoother, too.

 Despite these improvements, the Versa 4 is the “dumber” smartwatch of the two.
-While the Versa 3 packs Google Assistant support, music controls, and third-party app support, they’re all absent on the Versa 4.
-You won’t find Wi-Fi support either, so updating the Versa 4 will take considerably longer, unfortunately.
+While the Versa 3 packs fan-favorite features like Google Assistant support, music controls, and third-party app support, these are all absent on the Versa 4.
+You won’t find Wi-Fi support, so updating the Versa 4 takes considerably longer than its predecessor.

-For wellness-focused users seeking a reason to upgrade, the Versa 4 debuts with a new sleep profile feature.
+For wellness-focused users seeking a reason to upgrade, the Versa 4 debuted with a new sleep profile feature that has since rolled out to other Fitbits.
 This feature monitors 10 sleep metrics and tells users what kind of sleeper they are.
 Users can then make changes to improve their sleep quality with collated information.
 Importantly, this is locked away behind Fitbit Premium, but like the Versa 3, Versa 4 buyers get six months of Premium on the house.
-If you don’t opt for premium, standard sleep tracking feature are more refined on the new watch.

 What isn’t so polished is the Versa 4’s heart rate monitor.
-While the Versa 3’s is reliable, the Versa 4’s is simply not up to scratch.
-During our tests, the Versa 4 kept dropping off randomly and missed numerous peaks that other devices noticed.
+While we found that the Versa 3’s is one of the more reliable in the Fitbit line, the Versa 4’s is simply not up to scratch.
+During our tests, the Versa 4 dropped off randomly and missed numerous peaks that other devices noticed.
 GPS performance on the Versa 4 also leaves plenty to be desired.
-These two critical features inform the core exercise tracking experience and somewhat dull the additional 20 exercise modes on the Versa 4.
+These two critical features inform the core exercise tracking experience and dull the additional 20 exercise modes on the Versa 4.

 As for battery life, the Fitbit Versa 3 quoted a wondrous six-day endurance figure in its marketing material.
 However, we found it challenging to reach half of that during our review.
 But Fitbit again claims the Versa 4 will also last six days per charge, which seems accurate mainly based on our tests.
 Fitbit also claims you can get a full day’s worth of battery from a 12-minute charge, while a full charge should take around 90 minutes.